ytang/welly/README.md

 [English](https://wellybbs.com)&emsp;[简体中文](https://wellybbs.com/zh-Hans)&emsp;[繁體中文](https://wellybbs.com/zh-Hant)

-Welly is a client for terminal BBS (Bulletin Board Systems), such as MITBBS, NewSMTH, and PTT.
+Welly is a client for terminal BBS (Bulletin Board Systems), such as MITBBS, NewSMTH, PTT, and zixia BBS.
 It supports Telnet, SSH (Version 1 & 2), and WebSocket.

 Welly is optimized for both Macs with Apple silicon and Intel-based Macs.